| Magic

 the minor lord and seized control of the kingdom.
 This was over thirty

 years ago.
 He has been ruling Galathan since.
+Lord

 Malkin cares little for Federation politics.
 While he will honor Dunscon’s